IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

 referenced in the Task:

-- the scope of the Questionnaire will be limited to a **single** data element and the relevant target FHIR resource content will be identified Questionnaire.item.defintion
+- the scope of the Questionnaire will be limited to a **single** data element (e.g. blood pressure, weight, spirmetry measure, etc.) and the relevant target FHIR resource content will be identified
+  Questionnaire.item.defintion

 - the content type (e.g. LOINC code for observation) and relevant units of measure **SHALL** be defined by the Questionnaire such that the content is persisted in a format consistent with the evidence-based workflow logic defined for this CCG.
-To be clear: other CARD’s Condition statements may rely on this content for their evaluation.
+To be clear: other CARDs' Condition statements may rely on this content for their evaluation.

 It is the responsibility of the Guideline Performer to operationalize